jbcoe/polymorphic_value/draft.md

 `CompositeObject_5` has a (correct) compiler-generated destructor, copy, move, and assignment operators.
-In addition to enabling compiler-generation of functions, `indirect` performs deep copies of `c1_` and `c2_` without the class author needing to provide a special 'clone' method.
+In addition to enabling compiler-generation of functions, `polymorphic_value` performs deep copies of `c1_` and `c2_` without the class author needing to provide a special 'clone' method.

 ## Deep copies

-To allow correct copying of polymorphic objects, `indirect` uses the copy constructor of the derived-type pointee when copying a base type `indirect`.
-Similarly, to allow correct destruction of polymorphic component objects, `indirect` uses the destructor of the derived-type pointee in the destructor of a base type `indirect`.
+To allow correct copying of polymorphic objects, `polymorphic_value` uses the copy constructor of the derived-type pointee when copying a base type `polymorphic_value`.
+Similarly, to allow correct destruction of polymorphic component objects, `polymorphic_value` uses the destructor of the derived-type pointee in the destructor of a base type `polymorphic_value`.

 The requirements of deep-copying can be illustrated by some simple test code:
 ```